salamint/blasmodcli/README.md

 - [ ] Add a handler to upgrade one or every installed mods to their latest version.
 - [ ] Deactivate the mods that depend on a mod that has been deactivated/uninstalled.
 - [ ] Add the option to deactivate mods recursively (deactivate a mod and its dependencies).
+- [ ] Adding mod packs to easily swap mods
+- [ ] Have mods profiles to easily switch mod configurations

 ## Usage